How to sharpen a hunting knife with an oil stone

 Grit: Oil stones come in different grit levels, which determine the coarseness or fineness of the stone’s surface.
 Coarser grit stones (lower numbers) are ideal for reprofiling or repairing heavily damaged blades, while finer grit stones (higher numbers) are perfect for honing and polishing a knife’s edge.
 It’s recommended to have multiple oil stones with different grit levels to cover all your sharpening needs.

-See also How to sharpen a carving knife with a whetstone
+See also Which direction to sharpen knife on stone

 Material: Oil stones are commonly made from three types of materials – Arkansas stone, synthetic stone, and diamond stone.
 Arkansas stones are natural stones known for their high quality and excellent sharpening performance.
 Synthetic stones, like aluminum oxide or silicon carbide, are more affordable and offer consistent results.
 Diamond stones are the hardest and most durable, making them perfect for sharpening tough steel blades.